irfansha/Q-Synth/INSTALL.md

 ## Step 3: Installation of Standalone External Solvers

 Q-synth uses external solvers to find optimal circuits and layouts.
-Optimal CNOT synthesis needs at least one external solver.
+Optimal CNOT/Clifford synthesis needs at least one external solver.
 Installing extra solvers will increase the capabilities of q-synth.

 ### Step 3a: Stand-alone SAT solver

-For SAT-based CNOT synthesis, Q-Synth needs an external SAT solver.
+For SAT-based CNOT synthesis and Clifford synthesis, Q-Synth needs an external SAT solver.
 The reason is that pysat doesn't support time-out values.

 #### Cadical: